 Variances between actuarial funding estimates and actual experience may be material and any differences are generally to be funded by the participating members.
-The most recent actuarial valuation of HOOPP as at December 31, 2023 indicated that HOOPP is fully funded.
+The most recent actuarial valuation of HOOPP as of December 31, 2024 indicated that HOOPP is fully funded.

-7. CAPITAL MANAGEMENT
+8. CAPITAL MANAGEMENT